caldwell-matthew/lightintheironcage/content/about/statement-of-faith.md

 For those of us who desire to follow Jesus, this cannot be our focus nor our hope.
 It should absolutely not be a major focus or hope in the believers life (1 Corinthians 2:2, Philippians 3:8-10) and for the absolute life of me I cannot fathom why so many Christians pay so much attention to the perverse unholy schlock being portrayed as "politics".
 It is _sickening_.
 This country once had great leaders like honest Abe Lincoln and in this day and age we get Screwtape's devilish interns.

 To elevate politics to such a place of concern is to trade the eternal for the temporary: the kingdom of God for the kingdom of men.
 How is anyone supposed to take us seriously when we speak of the holy joy of eternity—-of a Kingdom not of this world—-while wearing a shirt promoting Donald Trump or Joe Biden?
 What message does that send?
 That Jesus is King but also this political charlatan deserves my public endorsement?
 That I follow a loving God, yet cheer those who tear down, mock, and slander other human beings in debate?
 That moral compromise is acceptable so long as my party wins--even if they devour the innocent to get there?
 That the gospel needs political power to be effective?

-God forbid.
-May it never be.
+God forbid it.

 Such behavior is not righteous--it is sin--and it is destroying ourselves, our witness to the lost, and cheapening the message of the gospel.
 The Lord forgive us. **I must therefore follow the one true King of kings and Lord of lords and hold no loyalty to any political party.**